Customising your themes and palettes

 geom_point()

-Besides theme_set(), you can also use other functions (click here) that ease the application of theme.
+Besides theme_set(), you can also use other functions (click here) that ease the application of the theme.
 Specifically, theme_get(), theme_update(...), theme_replace(...).
 I invite you to explore the help page yourself.

 Unfortunately, the theme_set() does not seem to affect plots created by packages relying on ggplot2; however, in most cases, you can still use + theme() and modify these plots: